-Author-as-editor, Peter found far too many free-floating projections planted on top of and sometimes smothering what I had supposed to be his felt experiences; he judged my insights-although volunteered at what I liked to think was a relatively elevated level of standard-issue popular psychology-tendentious.
+Author turned editor, Peter found far too many free-floating projections planted on top of and sometimes smothering what I had supposed to be his felt experiences; he judged my insights-although volunteered at what I liked to think was a relatively elevated level of standard-issue popular psychology-tendentious.
 He chided me for fomenting a precious attitude toward a childhood already fraught with enough of its own questionable preciosity; if not questioned, such a childhood would be vulnerable to wholesale dismissal as the byproduct of mere elitist privilege.
 Peter argued that my chronicle called for a biographer's detachment, not indulgence.
 He perceived that I had mounted a façade of facetious mock-heroics; worse (for a connoisseur of irony bordering on sarcasm), he didn't think I'd done a very good job maintaining that façade!
 Probably I had been posturing, maybe out of an unconscious wish to disarm critics, or simply to seem sophisticated.
-In any event, he picked up on this arch, affected tone since he himself was accustomed to resorting to it in his own literary voice, but he thought such pretense would be off-putting to even the most sympathetic readers.
+In any event, he picked up on this arch, affected tone since (as he admitted) he himself was accustomed to resorting to it in his own literary voice, but he thought such pretense would be off-putting to even the most sympathetic readers.
 And all this negative criticism was applied to my written treatment of only the first period in seven decades I'd been hired to bring to life on the page!

 The shock was awful.
-Game over, I said to myself; better to abort my career as a biographer and get back to literary and cultural journalism.
+Game over, I said to myself; better to abort my first venture into biography and get back to my career in literary and cultural journalism.
 After licking my wounds, I expressed my regrets and withdrew my application for the job.
 Besides, did he really want to pay for the writings of a fledgling biographer when he was more than capable of composing his own autobiography?
 But NO, he wanted to keep me engaged and YES, he wanted to proceed with our plan!
-He sent me the second installment of my monthly stipend, imploring me to go another round at the first drafts then let him see the revision.
+Having heard my whining about the travails of transcribing the interviews, he gifted me with a model of the latest rechargeable voice recorder; sent me the second installment of my monthly stipend, and implored me to go another round at the first drafts then let him see the revision.
 I did; he did; and after a month we'd met and agreed: the undoable had been done, undone, redone, and now had been done right!

 So, with much trial and much error, we'd hit upon our working method.
-Over the next 18 months, I interviewed him by long distance and in person (when possible), recording then transcribing our conversations and working up chapter drafts which he would then "edit."
-Other than requesting that I insert items he'd forgotten to mention, he seemed, surprisingly enough, only to suggest small changes in my wording in order to achieve more nuanced descriptions.
-I followed his suggestions, and we began another round of conversations, transcriptions, drafts of new chapters, and their revisions.
-As regards helpful research material, I was hardly left shooting in the dark: my subject provided me an annotated chronology (APPENDIX I) and made available the hefty Boffey family album that he himself had recently assembled-an irreplaceable resource with over 300 labeled photographs.
+As regards helpful research material, I was hardly left shooting in the dark: my subject provided me an annotated chronology (APPENDIX I) and made available the hefty Boffey family album that he himself had assembled an irreplaceable resource with over 300 labeled photographs.
+Over the next 18 months, I interviewed him by long distance and in person (when possible), listening to the recordings and transcribing crucial passages while working up chapter drafts which he would then "edit."
+Other than requesting that I insert items he'd forgotten to mention, he seemed (surprisingly enough) only to suggest small changes in my wording in order to achieve more nuanced descriptions.
+I followed his suggestions, and we began another round of conversations, transcriptions of highlights, drafts of new chapters, and their revisions.